Authentic Lessons for 21st Century Learning

 Materials List

-• Presenter Slides (attached)
+• Presentation Slides (attached)

-• Designing A School Makerspace Article (optional print for participants)
+• Designing A School Makerspace Article (optional; print for participants)

-• Four Corners posters (attached; 1 copy)
+• Four Corners posters (attached; 1 copy of each)

 • Surplus art/office supplies for Maker challenge